Book Cover

 "High maintenance and operational costs"

-The Radar Systems Market Market faces restraints due to high lifecycle costs, affecting 42% of global radar deployments.
+The Radar Systems Market faces restraints due to high lifecycle costs, affecting 42% of global radar deployments.
 Each radar requires maintenance cycles costing 15–20% of its base system value annually, leading to significant expenditures for armed forces.
 In Europe, 420 radar units are nearing obsolescence, requiring upgrades that increase costs by 25%.
 Developing nations struggle to replace outdated radars, with more than 18% of African radars operating beyond their designed lifecycle.
 Additionally, limited budgets restrict investments in advanced radar technologies, slowing modernization in 37% of low- and middle-income economies.

 OPPORTUNITY